-Evidence for considerable mobility has been identified as of considerable significance for 4th mill.
+Evidence for extensive mobility has been identified as of considerable significance for 4th mill.
 BCE sites on the central plateau.
 Unlike the situation in major lowland plains such as Mesopotamia, evidence of complex social, political, and economic configurations in highland Iran are at least partially coupled with reduced settlement and population densities.
-These observations raise a series of as yet unanswered questions regarding the forms and roles of mobility in connection with emerging states.
+These observations raise a series of as of yet unanswered questions regarding the forms and roles of mobility in connection with emerging states.

 Beginning in the early 3rd mill.
 BCE, we see a clear change in northern and western Iran as well as the central plateau, caused by intrusions from the northwest that are Trans-Caucasian in character.
 These groups took possession of settled landscapes (e.g. Kangavar valley, Qazvin plain), but also inserted themselves into pre-existing Late Chalcolithic economic systems.
 However, this “Kura-Araxes expansion” also brought about new forms of transhumance and extensive herd keeping (Summers 2014).
 The precise balance between integration and takeover as well as the social and economic mechanisms by which these took place are in need of more detailed investigation.

-The narrative of the “Indo-Iranian migration” from Central Asia into the Iranian highlands was once a central theme of the population history of Iran.
-Today, it belongs to a set of out-dated mobility discourses that tied pottery – here a grey ware – to linguistic groups (Young 1967; but see Kramer 1977).
+The narrative of the “Indo-Iranian migration” from Central Asia into the Iranian Highlands was once a central theme of the population history of Iran.
+Today, it belongs to a set of outdated mobility discourses that tied pottery – here a grey ware – to linguistic groups (Young 1967; but see Kramer 1977).
 Current research suggests that the origin of “grey wares” may date back to the 3rd mill.
-BCE, but the extent of regional differentiation is still debated (Piller 2005; Malek Shamirzadi 2011).
+BCE but the extent of regional differentiation is still debated (Piller 2005; Malek Shamirzadi 2011).

 At present, ideas concerning the origins and importance of pastoral nomadism are promoted by Abbas Alizadeh (2006, 2010) who posits an exceptional development of Iranian highland societies towards state organization based on tribal nomadic structures.
 His proposals have been rejected by Daniel Potts (2014) on the grounds that they lack supporting evidence.
-New methods as well as conceptual developments in archaeology and archaeometry now enable us to empirically text the hypotheses, using isotope analysis of faunal and human remains and micro-archaeological examinations of artifact distributions and disposal.
+New methods as well as conceptual developments in archaeology and archaeometry now enable us to empirically test the hypotheses, using isotope analysis of faunal and human remains and micro-archaeological examinations of artifact distributions and disposal.